 Some other reasons to get a new mattress include needing a different mattress firmness or size.

 Once you’ve decided that it’s time to replace your old mattress, figure out how much you can afford to spend on your next bed.
 Figure out your budget before you start looking for beds so you can narrow down your options.

-When looking at different mattress prices, remember that more expensive doesn’t always mean it’ll be the best and most comfortable bed for you.
+When looking at different mattress prices and considering how much a mattress costs, remember that more expensive doesn’t always mean it’ll be the best and most comfortable bed for you.
 At the same time, don’t go for the cheapest bed out there.

 Our general rule of thumb is to avoid paying less than $500 for a queen mattress because, at that point, you cannot guarantee quality.
 Cheaper mattresses are made from cheaper materials, so they’re less likely to be comfortable and will break down quickly.
 Although you initially save money when buying a cheap mattress, you’ll have to replace it sooner, costing you more money.

 If you’re looking to save money, we recommend shopping online.
 Lots of mattress brands are sold exclusively online and you can find countless high-quality mattresses within a reasonable price range.

 Online retailers don’t have to face overhead costs, so they won’t mark up their mattress prices the way brick-and-mortar mattress stores do.
 When shopping for a mattress online, you can find a high-quality queen mattress within the $500 to $1500 price range.

 Another tip when budgeting is to wait for sales to buy a mattress, like ones that often occur during long weekends, the end of the year, seasonally, or around Black Friday and Cyber Monday.
 During these times, brands offer excellent deals and discounts on their beds and other accessories.